Charities And Not For Profits Commission

 You can help raise funds by participating in door knock appeals or street collections and taking part in our annual Help 4 Kids day.
 Businesses can also get involved by displaying our collection buckets in high foot traffic areas all year round.

 Australian charities often use events, dinners and fetes to raise funds, with an entry fee often charged on admission.
-Fundraising can also be made fun for all ages by utilising raffles, games and running competitions.
+Charity Fundraising can also be made fun for all ages by utilising raffles, games and running competitions.
 Market days featuring bake sales and sausage sizzles are also all easy and popular ways charities tend to raise money in Australia.

 While raising funds, charities must ensure they retain their not-for-profit status but ensuring all money collected goes towards their charitable purpose.
 Keep your eyes out for our next fundraising event as we work towards giving sick kids a brighter future.